 A successful PATCH request to the edit URL for a complex typed property updates that property.
-The request body MUST contain a single valid representation for the target complex type.
+The request body MUST contain a single valid representation for the declared type of the complex property or one of its derived types.

 The service MUST directly modify only those properties of the complex type specified in the payload of the PATCH request.